paulmboyce/rx-rdx-ts/README.md

-# rx-rdx-ts
+#React Redux Typescript

-React Redux Typescript
+Small React project to use Redux with Typescript